vonderborch/PythonEmbedded.Net/Docs/API-Reference.md

 - `PackageInstallationException`: Thrown when package installation fails
 - `PythonNotInstalledException`: Thrown when Python installation is missing or invalid
 - `PlatformNotSupportedException`: Thrown when the platform is not supported
+- `InvalidPackageSpecificationException`: Thrown when a package specification is invalid
+- `InvalidPythonVersionException`: Thrown when a Python version string is invalid
+- `MetadataCorruptedException`: Thrown when instance metadata is corrupted
+- `PythonNetExecutionException`: Thrown when Python.NET execution fails (extends `PythonExecutionException`)
+- `PythonNetInitializationException`: Thrown when Python.NET initialization fails
+- `RequirementsFileException`: Thrown when requirements file installation fails (extends `PackageInstallationException`)
+- `VirtualEnvironmentNotFoundException`: Thrown when a virtual environment is not found